GSA/digitalgov.gov/content/resources/mobile-application-development-program.md

           Reuse mobile code (frameworks, modular code and whole apps) and leverage testing scripts collected from multiple private and public sector sources on our <a href="http://gsa.github.io/Mobile-Code-Catalog/">Mobile Code Sharing Catalog</a>.
         </li>
         <li>
-          Get your mobile products designed right, from the beginning, using the  <a title="Mobile User Experience Guidelines and Recommendations" href="{{< ref "mobile-user-experience-guidelines-and-recommendations.md" >}}">Mobile Gov User Experience Guidelines and Recommendations</a>.
+          Get your mobile products designed right, from the beginning, using the  <a title="Mobile User Experience Guidelines and Recommendations" href="{{ ref . "mobile-user-experience-guidelines-and-recommendations.md" }}">Mobile Gov User Experience Guidelines and Recommendations</a>.
         </li>
       </ul>